manicprone/joint-kit/README.md

 <br />

-But, if you don't require any supplemental logic for an operation, bypass the hand-rolling of the method entirely and generate the methods automatically from a JSON-based config file.
+But, if you don't require any supplemental logic for an operation, you can bypass the hand-rolling of the method entirely and generate the methods automatically from a JSON-based config file.

 <br />